What is recurring payment ?

 Levy ceiling

-SEPA direct debit payments are not subject to any maximum limit set by the payer’s bank.
-On the other hand, for bankcards, a payment limit is set according to the type of card used (personal or business) and its options (weekly/monthly limit, payment abroad, etc.).
-That’s why it’s best to debit at the beginning of the month, and to let the payer choose according to the capacity of his means of payment.
+Payment by direct debit is not subject to any maximum limit set by the payer’s bank.
+However, for bank cards, a payment limit is set depending on the type of card used (personal or business) and its options (weekly/monthly threshold, payment abroad, etc.).
+Therefore, it is preferable to let the payer choose their direct debit date, depending on the capacity of their card.

 Expiry date

 Bank cards are generally valid for 2 to 3 years.
-As a result, direct debit is directly impacted by the life cycle of the card, as well as any random events that may occur (damaged card, stop payment, etc.).
+As a result, bank card charges are directly impacted by the lifespan of the card, but also by unforeseen events that may occur (damaged card, cancellation, etc.).

 A SEPA direct debit mandate has no expiry date.
 It is valid until revoked by the debtor.
 In addition, if no direct debit order has been made within 36 months of signature, it becomes null and void, and therefore unusable.